wwwy3y3/canner-hbs-parser/README.md

 ## encloseHtmlTag (source, tag, attributes)
 enclose all mustache(not including inblock ones) with html tag

+## cnWrapHtml(source, data)
+wrap the body with cn tag, not head add compile with data return html

 # todo
 - [ ] add more tests